 Etira’s CEO discusses recent developments in R&D and with the company’s leadership.

 Russell Hayward, CEO of Etira, recently spoke with Pharmaceutical Executive about recent developments with his company.
-Etira announced that Dr. Annalisa Jenkins and Dr. Justin Sebbing would be joining the company’s board, which provides insight into the direction that the company hopes to take its research into treatments for treatment-resistant cancers.
+Etira announced that Dr. Annalisa Jenkins and Dr. Justin Stebbing would be joining the company’s board, which provides insight into the direction that the company hopes to take its research into treatments for treatment-resistant cancers.

 Pharmaceutical Executive: Can you describe recent advancements in developing therapies for treatment-resistant cancers?